Breaking down the difference between a Traditional and Roth 401(k)

 With any investment strategy, diversification can help you get where you want to go.
 There is no sure way to know whether your taxes will be higher or lower in retirement, so having a mix of traditional and Roth contributions is a great way to hedge against that unknown.

-Does your employer contribute to your 401(k)?
-Until further notice, the IRS requires that any employer contribution (like a match) is made using the traditional contribution method, even if you choose to make Roth contributions.
-This is an easy way to diversify your retirement savings and have both tax-free and taxable savings to pull from in retirement.
+Does your employer contribute to your 401(k) account?
+The IRS historically required that any employer contribution (like a match) was made using the traditional contribution method, even if you chose to make Roth elective deferral contributions.
+The SECURE 2.0 Act changed this in 2022, making it possible for employers to permit an employee who is 100% vested to elect the employer contribution be made as a designated Roth contribution with the contribution amount being included in the participant’s gross income.
+It’s now even easier to diversify your retirement savings and have both tax-free and taxable savings to pull from in retirement.

-Whether you’re just setting out on your road to retirement or you’re well on your way and considering diversifying the path you take to get there, it’s never too early (or too late) to start setting your future self up for success.
+Whether you’re just starting down the road to retirement or you’re well on your way and considering diversifying the path you take to get there, it may never be too early (or too late) to start setting your future self up for potential success.